pengweiqhca/Xunit.DependencyInjection/README.md

 * `Configure` method

-  Thid method is called after the host is built.
   Anything defined in `ConfigureServices`, can be specified in the `Configure` method signature.
 These services are injected if they're available.

 ## How to find `Startup`?